Tarun-Singh1/Bloomalyzer/README.md

 </p>

 ## Data Sources
-* 🛰️ **Satellite Imagery**: Sentinel-2 Level-2A data from the European Space Agency (ESA), accessed via the Copernicus Browser.
+* 🛰️ **Satellite Imagery** : Sentinel-2 Level-2A data from the European Space Agency (ESA), accessed via the Copernicus Browser.
-* 🌦️ **Weather Data**: Open-Meteo Historical Weather API.
+* 🌦️ **Weather Data** : Open-Meteo Historical Weather API.

 ## 🚀 Meet the Team
-This project was the result of a passionate, distributed team working across multiple time zones.
+<i>This project was the result of a passionate, distributed team working across multiple time zones.</i>

 | Name | Role | Contribution |
 | :---: | --- | :---: |